At Easterside Academy our aim is to ensure that practical music making and a greater appreciation of music is within the reach of all of our children.

 We follow the Charanga Musical School Scheme.
 This supports all the requirements of the National Curriculum.

-The learning within the scheme is based on three aspects of music education:
+The learning within the scheme is based on four aspects of music education:

 Listening and Appraising

 Music is taught through either ‘blocking’ or timetabled weekly lessons.
 Links are made to other subjects to allow learning to be ‘cross-curricular’ where appropriate, such as the use of ICT to create music.
 Each year group has chosen exciting topics which will encourage Music to be used in many different ways - For example playing a variety of instruments, experimenting with sounds, improvising and composing music.
 Thought has been given within the music curriculum to allow pupils to build upon prior learning and make connections.
 The curriculum is a progressive model so that by learning the content pupils will make good progress as they move through the school from Early Years to Year 6.
 Challenge is inherent because the ambition is high for when Easterside Academy pupils leave our school.